wp-plugins/wiqet-photo-voice-and-webcam-video-personal-presentation-plugin/readme.txt

 5. Once this done, click on Add Wiqet from left sidebar on Wiqet options.
 6. Please enter the  wiqet name (used for our internal processing) followed by uploading images from Wiqet flash.
-7. Once images will uploaded; you will be directed to wiqet list page.
+7. Once images will uploaded, you will be directed to wiqet list page.
 8. You can edit/delete present wiqet by clicking on edit/delete link.
 9. To insert this wiqet in a post , please move to posts page.
 10. Add/edit post page shows a Wiqet link next to media.
 Click on it and you will be shown list of all Wiqets added.
-11. Click on “Add to post” link and that wiqet will be added to the editor.
+11. Click on "Add to post" link and that wiqet will be added to the editor.
-12. Every wiqet will have unique “id” based on which we have generated flash code for it.
+12. Every wiqet will have unique "id" based on which we have generated flash code for it.
 13. You can view this Wiqet on front section of word press blog in  the respective post.

 == Frequently Asked Questions ==
 No FAQ yet.
 Sorry.

-For the lates FAQ's please visit our knowledgebase questions area: http://kb.wiqet.com/kb You can also mail us at support@wiqet.com
+For the lates FAQs please visit our knowledgebase questions area: http://kb.wiqet.com/kb You can also mail us at support@wiqet.com